PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 1. Importance and Usage

-The most important aspect of acquiring specific vocabulary words is that it helps in better understanding and hence leads students to achieve higher PTE scores.
-After learning and understanding the words, students should make it a point to start using the words regularly so that they can retain the words forever in their minds.
+The most important aspect of acquiring specific vocabulary words is that it helps in better understanding and, hence, leads students to achieve higher PTE scores in 2025.
+After learning and understanding the words, students should make it a point to start using the words regularly so that they can retain them words forever in their minds.

 PTE Reading Vocabulary List with Meaning

-• Generalize – to make a broad statement based on specific observations
+• Generalise – to make a broad statement based on specific observations

 • Infer – to derive a conclusion from evidence and reasoning